Table of Contents

 Necessary versus Sufficient Causes

 In addition to correlating behavior with certain factors to understand whether such a behavior had a motivation, was personal or not, we also tend to look for causes for behaviors.
 Such causes might be judged as necessary because we believe that without them an individual would not be able to express a certain behavior or sufficient because we believe that an individual expressed a certain behavior because of an ‘excuse’.
+A sufficient cause is often not a necessary cause; there may be other factors that may lead to the disorder.
 Necessary causes are therefore usually attributed for positive behaviors and sufficient causes are usually chosen for negative behaviors.